PhilippMeder/pkgcreator/README.md

   Using the `-l, --license <LICENSE>` option allows you to add the text of `<LICENSE>` if this is a valid identifier.
 To list all available identifiers, use `--list-licenses`.
 This option requires the python package `requests` and will fail if it is not installed.

-- Initalising a Git repository with `--git`:
+- Initialising a Git repository with `--git`:

   If `Git` is available on your system, using the `--git` option automatically initialises a Git repository and commits all created files.